SeleniumHQ/docs/04_Remote_WebDriver.md

 ```
 java -jar selenium-server-standalone-{VERSION}.jar -timeout=20 -browserTimeout=60
 ```
-browserTimeout    Controls how long the browser is allowed to hang (value in seconds) timeout	 Controls how long the client is is allowed to be gone before the session is reclaimed (value in seconds) System property "selenium.server.session.timeout" is no longer supported as of 2.21.
+- browserTimeout: Controls how long the browser is allowed to hang (value in seconds)
+- timeout: Controls how long the client is is allowed to be gone before the session is reclaimed (value in seconds)
+- System property: "selenium.server.session.timeout" is no longer supported as of 2.21.

 Please note that the "browserTimeout" is intended as a backup timeout mechanism when the ordinary timeout mechanism fails, which should be used mostly in grid/server environments to ensure that crashed/lost processes do not stay around for too long, polluting the runtime environment.